Skip to content

 https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/callback

-13. Google will present the OAuth Client ID and Secret values.
-The secret field functions like a password and should not be shared.
-Copy both values.
+13. After creating the OAuth client, select the OAuth client that you just created.
+Google will present the OAuth Client ID value and Client secret value.
+The client secret field functions like a password and should not be shared.
+Copy both the OAuth Client ID value and Client secret value.

 14. On your Google Admin console, go to Security > Access and data control > API controls.

-15. Enable the Trust internal, domain-owned apps option.
-This setting is disabled by default and must be enabled for Cloudflare Access to work correctly.
+16. Select Internal apps and check the box next to Trust internal apps to enable this option.
+The Trust internal apps setting is disabled by default and must be enabled for Cloudflare Access to work correctly.

-18. Input the Client ID and Client Secret fields generated previously.
-Additionally, input the domain of your Google Workspace account.
+3. Input the Client ID (App ID in the Cloudflare dashboard) and Client Secret fields generated previously.
+Additionally, enter the domain of your Google Workspace account.

 To test that your connection is working, go to Authentication > Login methods and select Test next to Google Workspace.
 Your user identity and group membership should return.